weaviate/weaviate-io/developers/contributor-guide/weaviate-modules/how-to-build-a-new-module.md

 During development of the new Module, you can run Weaviate locally.
 Make sure to have the following set:
 1. Your module should be present in the (local) [`/modules` folder](https://github.com/weaviate/weaviate/tree/master/modules).
 2. Hook up the module to Weaviate.
 The module will not be 'turned on' if you don't say so in `docker-compose.yml`.
     1. In `/adapters/handlers/rest/configure_api.go`, add your module to the import list ([example](https://github.com/weaviate/weaviate/blob/7036332051486b393d83f9ea2ffb0ca1b2269328/adapters/handlers/rest/configure_api.go#L37)), and register it as a module ([example](https://github.com/weaviate/weaviate/blob/7036332051486b393d83f9ea2ffb0ca1b2269328/adapters/handlers/rest/configure_api.go#L330-L332)).
 The module will not be turned on if you don't say so in the Docker Compose file.
-Use the name of the module here, the same as you have used as folder name in `/modules`.
+Use the name of the module here, the same as you have used as folder name in the `/modules`.
     2. Add the service to `tools/dev/restart_dev_environment.go` ([example](https://github.com/weaviate/weaviate/blob/7036332051486b393d83f9ea2ffb0ca1b2269328/tools/dev/restart_dev_environment.sh#L21-L23)).
 Here you define the argument (to start the dev environment) that will start the correct Weaviate setup.
 In the example, the argument is `i2v-neural`.
     3. Add the service to `tools/dev/run_dev_server.sh` ([example](https://github.com/weaviate/weaviate/blob/7036332051486b393d83f9ea2ffb0ca1b2269328/tools/dev/run_dev_server.sh#L77-L92)).
 This is the Docker Compose setup for running the development server.
-You should define the modules that you want to run with your new dev setup: where they are running and their configuration.
+Define where the new modules should run and configure them.
 It also includes the command to run Weaviate, you can copy this.
     4. And add the service to `docker-compose.yml`([example](https://github.com/weaviate/weaviate/blob/7036332051486b393d83f9ea2ffb0ca1b2269328/docker-compose.yml#L37-L40)).
 The inference container (part 2) should be running on the defined port.

 Inside the Weaviate project folder, run